fribbels/Fribbels-Epic-7-Optimizer/README.md

 ### Updating the optimizer with new gear:

 * It helps to update the optimizer as you enhance/reforge gear.
 Add new pieces manually on the Gear screen or click the reforge icon to update 85 -> 90 gear.
 * To import a bunch of new gear at once, screenshot only the new gear, then use the screenshot tool to generate another gear.txt file.
-Then use the *Append* option to add the gear.txt to your existing save file.
+Then use the *Append* option to add the new gear.txt to your existing save file.
-* If you want to re-screenshot all your gear, you can use the screenshot tool to generate the gear.txt again, and then either *Overwrite* your data to erase previous gear + heroes, or *Merge* the new gear.txt to replace old items and keep heroes/builds.
+* If you want to reimport all your gear, you can either run the automatic importer again, or use the screenshot tool to generate the gear.txt again, and then either *Overwrite* your data to erase previous gear + heroes, or *Merge* the new gear.txt to replace old items and keep heroes/builds.

 ### Tips to get good optimization results: